Edthecoder254/PhoneAuthenticationUsingFirebase/README.md

 # PhoneAuthenticationUsingFirebase
 Hello guys, This tutorial is going to guide on how to integrate phoneAuthentication into your app.

-1.First we need to create the Phone Authentication Activity.
+First we need to create the Phone Authentication Activity.
 I recommend calling this activity from your Registration Activity in form of a textView i.e. Register Using PhoneNumber

 To create the Activity, Navigate to your Project Tab, Right click on app>New>Activity>EmptyActivity